 4. Think beyond the medical code

 Your communication infrastructure should be able to handle routine patient calls, provider-to-provider interactions, call escalations, and the timely reporting of test results.
-But it should also form the core of your disaster notification and response system to keep staff informed during major disasters, weather events, and outages like power or oxygen.
+But it should also form the core of your disaster notification and response system to keep staff informed during staff shortages, major disasters, weather events, and outages like power or oxygen.
 It could be used to manage other types of notifications as well, such as clinical specimen storage refrigerator temperature, door access alarms, and even telemetry lead disconnects.
 Your system should easily handle the ordinary—and the extraordinary—notification and communication needs of your facility.

 Some questions to consider: